trademapper/trademapper-js/_pages/01_starting.md

 Below are steps for getting started with TradeMapper.
 Please read these in conjuction with the rest of the information on this website.

-1) Select the 'Data' tab and navigate to your .csv file.
-Files can be accessed from your computer or online using a url _(e.g. paste http://trademapper.aptivate.org/sample_data/cites/cites_unicorn.csv into the box_).
+1) On the Get Started tab, click "select data" and navigate to your .csv file.

-2) If your data is from the CITES or ETIS databases then it should import and draw instantly onto the map.

-3) If your data does not come from CITES or ETIS, a Custom CSV Importer box will appear.
+2) A Custom CSV Importer box will appear.
 This interface allows you to map any data by telling TradeMapper which columns to look in for certain information (such as the year, or the location).
 Do not use any commas within your numerical data (e.g. 100,000 should be 100000).

-4) Use the orange boxes in the Custom CSV Importer interface to assign each column a role:
+3) Use the orange boxes in the Custom CSV Importer interface to assign each column a role:

   * __Ignore__ - TradeMapper will ignore this column so it will not be possible to filter on at a later stage.
 This is useful when you have lots of columns in your .csv which are irrelevant.

   * __Location__ - This should be used when a column contains information on a location in the trade chain.
 If you select Location, two further boxes will appear underneath which allow you to select;